tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/01_swiftUI_essentials.md

 You can create groups of existing items by selecting the items to add to the group, and then choosing File > New > Group from Selection in the Xcode menu.

 ### Section 2: Create the row view

+Step 1

+Create a new SwiftUI view in the Views group named `LandmarkRow.swift`